-The Society for Social Audit Accountability and Transparency, Department of Rural Development, Government of Andhra Pradesh has agreed to facilitate Social Audit of Mid Day Meals Scheme.
-Social Audit has been completed in all the Districts choosing nearly 20 schools from each district.
+- The Society for Social Audit Accountability and Transparency, Department of Rural Development, Government of Andhra Pradesh has agreed to facilitate Social Audit of Mid Day Meals Scheme. - Social Audit is proposed to be conducted during the current financial year i.e. 2020-21 covering all the Districts in the State choosing more than 50 schools from each district.
 This year it is proposed to initiate further action on the observations/ findings of social audit.